SDCOR: Scalable Density-based Clustering for Local Outlier Detection in Massive-Scale Datasets: Related work

 An INFLuenced Outlierness (INFLO) score is presented in \cite{jin2006ranking}, which adopts both \textit{k}NN and Reverse Nearest Neighbors (RNN) of an object to estimate its relative density distribution.
-Moreover, Tang and He \cite{tang2017local} propose a local density-based outlier detection approach, concisely named RDOS, in which the local density of each object is approximated with the local Kernel Density Estimation (KDE) through nearest neighbors of it.
+Furthermore, Tang and He \cite{tang2017local} propose a local density-based outlier detection approach, concisely named RDOS, in which the local density of each object is approximated with the local Kernel Density Estimation (KDE) through nearest neighbors of it.
 In this approach, not only the \textit{k}NN of an object are taken into account, but also the RNN and the Shared Nearest Neighbors (SNN) are considered for density distribution estimation as well.
+Moreover, a parameter-free density-based algorithm for both clustering and outlier detection purposes is presented in \cite{rahman2018unique}, which utilizes two novel neighborhood concepts, namely Unique Closest Neighbor (UCN) and Unique Neighborhood set (UNS), depending on the underlying data distribution.
+This proposed approach does not follow random or repetitive solutions to culminate in the best candidate outcome, and hence, is computationally cost-effective.

 A non-parameter outlier detection algorithm based on Natural Neighbors (NaN) is proposed in \cite{huang2016non}.
 In this parameter-free method, first, a novel search algorithm using KD-tree data structure \cite{bentley1975multidimensional} is introduced for detecting NaN instead of \textit{k}NN for every object.
 The great benefit of NaN over \textit{k}NN is that the neighbor search method is free of any input parameter, and the calculation is upon the intrinsic manifold of data.
 In addition, the NaN concept is scale-free, which means that the number of neighbors for various objects is not essentially the same.
 Furthermore, the new concepts of Natural Influence Space (NIS) and Natural Neighbor Graph (NNG) are proposed to finally compute the Natural Outlier Factor (NOF) for each individual data point.
 A higher NOF value for an object indicates the higher possibility for it to be identified as an outlier.